 In the table below, the underlying need to borrow for capital purposes is measured by the CFR, while usable reserves and working capital are the underlying resources available for investment.
-The Authority's strategy has been to maintain investments below their underlying levels, using the cash for internal borrowing as discussed above.
+The Authority's strategy has been to utilise our cash reserves to fund capital expenditure - internal borrowing, rather than to borrow externally.
+At some point however, our capacity to internally borrow will be exhausted and the refinancing of existing capital expenditure will necessitate taking on external debt.

 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
-The table below shows the use of borrowing expected to change the Council's debt free position from 22/23 onwards, should sufficient investment opportunities be found.
+The table below shows the use of borrowing expected to change the Council's debt free position from 24/25 onwards, should sufficient investment opportunities be found.